IvanCherepov/customer-support-handbook/zendesk-workflow.md

 3. CoreOS Support team
 4. CoreOS Engineering team

+### Priority Levels

+**Urgent \(P1\)**: any incident which causes a severe impact to production services or other mission critical business operations.
+Operations are halted, and there is no way to overcome the impact.

+**High \(P2\)**: any incident which causes high impact to production services, or severe impact to non-critical business operations.
+Operations are functional, but operating in a degraded state.
+There is no known way to overcome the impact.

+**Normal \(P3\)**: any incident which causes moderate impact to business operations.
+Operations are minimally degraded or fully functional.

+**Low \(P4\)**: any incident which causes low or no impact on business operations.
+Includes general inquiries, questions, or recommendations for product enhancements.

 #### Email Support Flow

 After a ticket has been received it is triaged by a Tier I support staff.
 The goal of this triage is  to determine the priority level of the issue.
 An initial email will be sent to ensure that the ticket has been received and reviewed.
 Issues will be responded according to the per-customer defined SLA.
 Contact your Sales Engineer to retrieve a copy of your SLA.